tekumara/notes/k3s.md

 ### Local image store

-k3s doesn't have access to the host's image store.
+k3s doesn't have access to the host's local image store.
 Docker Desktop and k8s do and so can share locally built images.

-To import an image from the docker-daemon into the default k3d cluster:
+To import an image from the local docker-daemon into the default k3d cluster:
 ```
-k3d import-images mybuild:latest
+k3d import-images myapp:latest
 ```

 Alternatively you could [run a registry](https://github.com/rancher/k3d/blob/master/docs/registries.md), although it's more work.